zahaim/jira-issue/README.md

 # jira-issue
-Handling jira issues with golang
+Handling jira issues with golang in docker container